 The décor of Anatewka brings to mind a warm atmosphere of an early 20th-century bourgeois home and it has that certain something that the Łódź of olden times had.
 The interior is convivial, and the dining experience is rounded off with live music some nights.

-Are you planning to visit Łódź?
-In this article, you will find information not only about Jewish-style restaurant Anatewka but also about the history of the Jews in Łódź.
-Note: This is not a sponsored article, it includes purely my personal experience.
-All photos were taken by me.
+Planning to travel to Łódź soon?
+In this article, you will find useful information not only about Jewish-style restaurant Anatewka but also about the history of the Jews in Łódź.

 Where is Anatewka?